n3ssuno/MSA-patents/README.md

 The data are aggregated at the Core Based Statistical Area (CBSA) level, based on the localization (latitude and longitude) of each inventor, as provided by PatentsView.
 The boundaries of each CBSA are constant over time and based on the data provided by the US Census (version 2019).
 To each inventor, within a patent, is assigned a fraction of the patent proportional to the size of the "inventing team".
 As well, a fractional count of the inventors of each patent, located in a given metropolitan area, is provided.

-Moreover, for each patent (partly) invented in a metropolitan area, the forward citations received by the patent are provided.
+For each patent (partly) invented in a metropolitan area, the forward citations received by the patent are provided.

-Lastly, of each of these patents (and citing patents), the application and publication dates, the number of claims, and the main USPC patent class are reported.
+Of each of these patents (and citing patents), the application and publication dates, the main USPC patent class, the number of claims, and the number of citations received (*forward citations*) by other US patents (in the 5 or 10 years from the granting date) are reported.<br>
+To account for possible time- and technology-related shocks, the average number of claims and forward citations of patents belonging to the same USPC class and applied (or granted) in the same year of the focal patent are provided.<br>
+About this last poing, note that, for patents with no USPC class, the averages reported are computed considering any patent applied (or granted) in the same year of the focal patent.

+Moreover, of each of these patents (and citing patents) the CPC *subclass* (4 digits class) are reported.<br>
+About the CPC classes, some notes need to be taken into consideration:
+* The *cpc_class_count* column counts the number of *main groups* (7 digits class) of the CPC *subclass* that appear in that patent.
+E.g., this means that, if a patent is classified into the *main groups* ``A01B1``, ``A01B3``, and ``A01B5``, the table will report, for the given patent, ``A01B`` in the *cpc_class* columns and ``3`` in the *cpc_class_count*.
+* The *Y section* and the *2000 series* are not considered in the table.

 ## Reproducibility
 To reproduce the database tables, please follow these steps: